brendacs/colludia-gatsby/src/content/posts/review/2020-09-22-when-the-past-was-around-review.markdown

 ![Owl wraps a big warm scarf around Eda as a breeze blows leaves by.][image5]

-Their first date was over cups of tea, where I got to make the tea for them myself—definitely one of my favorite puzzles ever.
+Their first date was over cups of tea, where I got to make the tea for them myself — definitely one of my favorite puzzles ever.
 From there, I solved all kinds of other puzzles to continue opening doors, ranging from the typical lock combinations often frequenting room escape games to washing laundry and doing actual origami.

 The puzzles that simulated real-life activities so closely were a pleasant surprise and lovely to complete, considering many room escapes involve some pretty questionable puzzles and situations that wouldn't occur in reality.
 I admit I got pretty stuck every now and then, but the next part of the story and the next scene was always more than worth the effort.